IrisDuMutel/ATIMini40_software/README.md

 Change data sampling parameters on the GUI that will come up when launching the scritps.
 For more information, check the [documentation file](Docs\Notes.pdf).

-### 3.- Read the documentation related to your application

-In th